evoxtorm/BLOG/README.md

 ## Summary

-It contains series of Blogs.
+It contains a series of Blogs related to software development.

 ## Topics